gregsadetsky/my-recurse-center-fall-2-2023-journal/README.md

 ## notes for myself, kinda

-- two new shortcuts I made for myself:
+- new shortcuts I made for myself:
   - `ghissue` opens a github issue in the current repo via the gh CLI command -> `alias ghissue='(){gh issue create --title "$1" --body "";}'` in my `.bash_aliases`
   - `g addpush` is a git alias in `.gitconfig` which does `git add . && git commit -m "." && git push` which is terrible, horrible, not-good form but also gets the job done.
   - `gregtechcname (subdomain)` to quickly create a .greg.technology subdomain and add a CNAME to the current repo/dir -> for example, for [https://plist.greg.technology/](https://plist.greg.technology/) and ... many? other? future ones